MicrosoftDocs/Edge-Enterprise/edgeenterprise/Initial-preferences-support-on-Microsoft-Edge-browser.md

 ## Important notes: MSI / Pkg Deployment and *initial_preferences* interaction

-The *initial_preferences* file can be placed and deployed in the above-mentioned directory before Microsoft Edge is installed through MSI / PKG file; i.e. Microsoft Edge browser can be installed and deployed later.
-The *initial_preferences* file would persist where it was deployed earlier, and the file would be read by Microsoft Edge in its first run after installation.
+The initial_preferences file can be placed and deployed in the above-mentioned directory before Microsoft Edge is installed through MSI / PKG file; i.e. Microsoft Edge browser can be installed and deployed later.
+The initial_preferences file would persist where it was deployed earlier, and the file would be read by Microsoft Edge in its first run after installation.
+To apply Initial Preferences in cases that Microsoft Edge on Windows is preinstalled, IT admins shall configure and install the initial_preferences file, as instructed above, before users run the browser for the first time.

+- The file would be read by Microsoft Edge in its first run after installation -> also,the file will be read by Microsoft Edge during the first launch of the browser
-To apply Initial Preferences in cases that Microsoft Edge on Windows is preinstalled, IT admins shall configure and install the *initial_preferences* file, as instructed above, before users run the browser for the first time.
+- IT admins shall configure and install the initial_preferences file, as instructed above, before users run the browser for the first time. ->IT admins must configure and deploy the initial_preferences file before users launch the browser for the first time.

 ## See also